 Depending on the type of cast you have, the cast will take either 30 minutes or 24 hours to dry after it is first fitted.
 Your doctor will tell you what kind of cast you have.
 It is important that you don’t put any weight on the cast while it’s drying.

-You should do as little walking as possible after the cast dries.
-The reasons are:
+You should do as little walking as possible after the cast dries, for these reasons:

 - The ulcer will heal faster if you put less pressure on it.